 - Caulking a shower or tub

 But what type of work can a handyman do legally, and how much work can you do without a contractor license?
-That line is usually defined by the size or dollar value of the project.
+That line is usually defined by the size or dollar value of the project, or by the type of work.

 Handymen typically don’t take on large, expensive projects that affect the structure or layout of a home.
 For example, a handyman can fix a broken cupboard door, but they don’t build and install new custom cabinets.